Statutes Text

 (b) This section applies only in Prince George’s County.

-(c) (1) Subject to paragraph (2) of this subsection, an administrator may allow an inmate sentenced to imprisonment in a detention center after being convicted of a crime or found in contempt of court to leave actual confinement to:
+(c) (1) Subject to paragraph (2) of this subsection, an administrator may allow an incarcerated individual sentenced to imprisonment in a detention center after being convicted of a crime or found in contempt of court to leave actual confinement to:

 (i) seek or work at gainful, private employment;